MaximRouiller/blog.decayingcode.com/source/_posts/remove-the-x-from-internet-explorer-and-chrome-input-type-search.md

 input[type="search"]::-webkit-search-results-decoration { display: none; }
 ```

+The width/height on the Internet Explorer code is to ensure that no space is kept for the component.
+Otherwise, if you type text long enough, the content may be hidden under the hidden `X`.

 That's it.
-Copy/paste that in our main CSS file and all search box won't have that anoying X anymore.
+Copy/paste that in our main CSS file and all search box won't have that annoying X anymore.